Probate Q&A Series

 2. Market the property.
 Disclose that a reverse mortgage must be paid off at closing.
 Highlight features that attract buyers quickly.

 3. Review offers and seek court approval.
-If the sale order requires, submit the purchase contract to the court for final approval before closing.
+If the applicable procedure or sale order requires, submit the purchase contract for approval before closing.

 4. Close the sale.
-Use the sale proceeds to pay the reverse mortgage lender first.
-Then cover closing costs and estate expenses.
-Distribute any remaining funds to heirs under N.C.
+Use the sale proceeds to pay liens according to their priority, including the reverse mortgage lender, and then pay costs and expenses as allowed by law.
+Distribute any remaining funds according to the estate administration statutes, including N.C.
 Gen. Stat. § 28A-15-1: ncleg.gov/GS_28A-15-1.

 Key Points to Remember

-• Formal probate is required when real property exists.
+• Formal probate is not required solely because real property exists.

 • You must notify the reverse mortgage lender and get a payoff statement.

-• Court approval protects you from future challenges.
+• Court approval, when required, protects you from future challenges.

 • Sell quickly but at fair market value to avoid foreclosure.